cbdp/100-days-of-code/log.md

 [x] https://www.freecodecamp.org - Since this is absolutely free, it's a great resource.
 I'm going to stick with getting my certification here first.

 [] https://www.codecademy.com - I've got three months worth of pro here, that's on a timer, so likely I'll go here after I finished my js cert on fcc.
-Note, the React course here is free.
+Note, both the JS basics course and the two React courses here is free.

 [] https://javascript30.com - Also free and unlimited.